Butterbur (Petasites hybridus)

 Butterbur (Petasites hybridus) for MTHFR and Migraines

 Butterbur (Petasites hybridus) is a plant that has been used for centuries in traditional medicine to treat various ailments, including migraines.
-It contains active compounds such as petasin and isopetasin, which have been shown to have anti-inflammatory and antispasmodic properties that may help alleviate migraine symptoms.
+It contains active compounds such as petasin and isopetasin, which have been shown to have anti-inflammatory and vasodilatory effects that may help in reducing the frequency and severity of migraines.

 Supplements for MTHFR and Migraines